 Finding and releasing trigger points has always been one of my favorite parts of practicing massage therapy.
 There is just something so rewarding about finding just the right spot to press and then feeling the local twitch response as the hyperirritable skeletal muscle fibers begin to release and unwind.
-The process can be quite uncomfortable to the client, but with patience and deep breaths the discomfort can be minimized and the benefits maximized.
-Clients who have never experienced Trigger Point Therapy can be shocked at how they can have such intense pain when a point is pressed when prior to the pressure they didn’t even know that spot was there.
+The process can be quite uncomfortable to the client, but with patience and deep breaths, the discomfort can be minimized, and the benefits maximized.
+Clients who have never experienced Trigger Point Therapy can be shocked at how they can have such intense pain when a point is pressed when they didn’t even know that spot was there before the pressure.
 They can yelp the all familiar cry of “What is THAT?”
 This reaction is often intertwined with intrigue and confusion if accompanied by a trigger point referral zone!

 So, what are Trigger Points (TrPs)?
 Well, one thing they are not is “Tender Points.”
 Tender points are points on the body used to help healthcare practitioners diagnose Fibromyalgia.
 A patient has to demonstrate pain in at least 11 of 18 tender points.
 These points are found at specific locations and are the same for every patient.
-Trigger points on the other hand are small extremely irritable knots found in muscle tissue located along a taut band of fibers.
-Trigger points can refer pain to other parts of the body in a predictable pattern called a referral zones.
-Dr. Janet Travell was the first to research trigger points back in the 1940’s.
+On the other hand, Trigger points are small, extremely irritable knots found in muscle tissue located along with a taut band of fibers.
+Trigger points can refer to pain to other parts of the body in a predictable pattern called a referral zones.
+Dr. Janet Travell was the first to research trigger points back in the 1940s.
 She began the process of mapping the referral zones of commonly identifiable TrPs within muscle groups.
-When a trigger point is found, palpated and released (often accompanied by a local twitch response) the client will tend to feel a reduction of pain in that area.
+When a trigger point is found, palpated, and released (often accompanied by a local twitch response), the client will tend to feel a reduction of pain in that area.

-There are two main types of trigger points, each with their own characteristics.
+There are two main types of trigger points, each with its own characteristics.

 Active Trigger Point

 This type of trigger point is just as it sounds!
 It is actively sending pain locally or distally to its mapped referral zone.
-Clients come into the office saying “I have this spot!”
+Clients come into the office saying, “I have this spot!”
 They can point to it and show you where it hurts.
-Untreated trigger points can cause limited range of motion, pain and muscle weakness resulting in postural compensation.
+Untreated trigger points can cause limited motion, pain, and muscle weakness resulting in postural compensation.
 Latent Trigger Point: These are the trigger points mentioned above that result in the client’s surprise when pressed.
-They don’t even know they are there, because they don’t hurt or refer pain unless pressed upon.
+They don’t even know they are there because they don’t hurt or refer pain unless pressed upon.
 Latent trigger points can become active if irritated or left untreated.

 Active trigger points can be further broken down into 2 sub-groups: